A $200 million New Caney ISD bond passed with 53.38 percent approval.

 Whether recognized or not, control Valves are everywhere in water and wastewater systems.
 From small applications, such as the quarter-inch valve in a faucet, to large applications, like the 30-in. valve controlling the water level in the local reservoir, it is important to select the proper valve for each individual application.

 Like many cities, El Paso, Texas, once had a streetcar system serving walkable neighborhoods.
 However, decades of sprawling development, low-density subdivisions, and strip malls created a development pattern that was no longer conducive to efficient public transportation.
 In 2006, Sun Metro, El Paso’s mass transit department, charted a new course to reinvent its public transportation system.
-To this end, the city contracted with First Transit, Inc. to manage Sun Metro and modernize its transit systems.

 Along with getting two new Bay Area Rapid Transit stations, the Silicon Valley Berryessa Extension Project is also getting a cutting edge intrusion detection system along a segment of train tracks that uses video surveillance and sophisticated sensors to detect threats and, if necessary, can automatically stop BART trains.

 BAYTOWN, Texas — Headquartered in Baytown is one of the fastest growing school districts in Texas — the Goose Creek Consolidated Independent School District (GCCISD).
 Driven by multi-billion dollar expansions at petrochemical companies, this property-wealthy district is projecting more than 4,500 new students over the next decade, according to a demographic study.